agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

    Yes, challenging work for long hours should not be a problem I suppose.
-I have seen evidences of this in my past, with my master thesis (10-14 hrs a day, programming, reading), with my work in IIT Madras (easily clocked 10 hrs or more a day for 1 year atleast), while doing courses in my masters and for a few months recently where I worked 10-11 hrs a day working for a company and doing blog work.
+I have seen evidences of this in my past, with my master thesis (10-14 hrs a day, programming, reading), with my work in the Indian Institute of Technology, Madras (easily clocked 10 hrs or more a day for 1 year atleast), while doing courses in my masters and for a few months recently where I worked 10-11 hrs a day working for a company and doing blog work.